Breastmilk, Lactation, and Infant Loss

 - The parent can be feeling discomfort or pain in one or both breasts

 - The parent may have a fever (38.4oC, 101oF or higher), be feeling achy, and run down

 - Occasionally may also have nausea and vomiting

 - Continued milk removal is best for parent

 - Frequent milk expression will prevent mastitis from becoming worse and aid in its treatment

-- Sudden stopping of milk removal puts parent at risk of developing a breast abscess, a much more serious condition
+- Sudden stopping of milk removal puts the parent at risk of developing a breast abscess, a much more serious condition

 - Apply wet or dry heat to the affected area – gently massaging the area while it is warm – and remove any dried milk secretions on the nipple by soaking it with plain water.
-Parent can soak their breasts in the bath for 10 minutes 3 times a day
+The parent can soak their breasts in the bath for 10 minutes 3 times a day

 - Massage the affected area gently while it is warm, working over the lump using the palm of their hand and all their fingers in a gentle but firm circular motion.
-Work from armpit to nipple.
+Work from armpit to the nipple.

 - Hand-express some milk immediately after treating the area with warmth and massage